Nikita-Fadeev/Price_prediction_service_quantile_LSTM/README.md

 ## The task of maximizing sales with maximum margin.

 - A microservice client has been developed that offers a `price` for the combination of `dates`, `user_id`, and `SKU`.
 The service `price_service.ipynb` operates according to the following algorithm:
-    1. A GET request receives data from the server with dates, `user_id`, and `SKU`.
+    1. A GET request receives data from the server with `date`, `user_id`, and `SKU`.
-    1. The price of the requested `SKU` product is selected for each user.
+    1. The price of the requested `SKU` product is selected for each `user_id`.
     1. A POST response publishes the proposed `prices`.
-    1. The purchase fact is received by the service via a GET request, and the `update_reward` method is used to adjust the `price` selection function for each `user_id`.
+    1. The purchase fact `bougth` is received by the service via a GET request, and the `update_reward` method is used to adjust the `price` selection function for each `user_id`.
 - The service uses the `MultiArmBandit` algorithm to select prices for each `user_id` in accordance with maximum profit.
 Price selection is made from a discrete range of prices for each `SKU` product, calculated for each week.
 The `price` varies according to the 5th, 50th, and 95th percentiles of the `markup`.
 - The following pipeline was used to predict the `price` range `price_predictions.ipynb`:
     1. Quantile LSTM models were trained for each `SKU` product on purchase quantity data.
 These models are capable of predicting the demand range.
-    1. Quantile regression models were also built for each `SKU` product, describing the relationship between demand (purchase quantity) and markup for each `SKU` product.
+    1. Quantile regression models were also built for each `SKU` product, describing the relationship between demand `num_purchase` (purchase quantity) and `markup` for each `SKU` product.
-    1. Knowing the purchase cost for the target dates (December 2019), discrete price ranges were predicted for each `SKU` product.
+    1. Knowing the purchase `cost_price` for the target dates (December 2019), discrete `price` ranges were predicted for each `SKU` product.
     1. For each week of December, for each `SKU` product, the 5th, 50th, and 95th percentiles of purchase quantity were predicted.
-Based on the purchase quantity, the 5th, 50th, and 95th percentiles of markup were found, and from the discrete range of markups and purchase costs for December, the price range for each product was determined `[price_pred_q5', price_pred_q50, price_pred_q95]`.
+Based on the purchase quantity, the 5th, 50th, and 95th percentiles of `markup` were found, and from the discrete range of `markups` and purchase costs for December, the price range for each product was determined `[price_pred_q5', price_pred_q50, price_pred_q95]`.

 Notes: